dbpolglase/tUI/Manual-en.md

 <p>We apply and test.<br>
 With this, we have a frame that will typically occupy the entire terminal.</p>
 <h3 id="moves-3">Moves</h3>
-<p>In the view we have created, we apply as move Fn: 1 -:, meaning that the F1 function key goes back to the previous screen.<br>
+<p>In the View we have created, we apply as move Fn: 1 -:, meaning that the F1 function key goes back to the previous screen.<br>
-In the panel nivel2, boton2, we apply as enter view:, meaning that it opens this view.<br>
+In the panel nivel2, boton2, we apply as enter View:, meaning that it opens this View.<br>
 We save and check.</p>
 <h3 id="xml-1">xml</h3>
 <pre><code>xml